Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 Natural History Museum -Life-sized African elephant Fénykövi exhibit in a museum with marble columns and warm lighting.

-Fénykövi elephant Photo: D. Walzak
+Fénykövi elephant Smithsonian Museum of Natural History Photo: D. Walzak

 Unearth the Wonders of Life: Exploring the National Museum of Natural History